zxx3312/RoboVerse/docs/source/metasim/user_guide/support_matrix.rst

 Supported Features
 ------------------

-The following tables show the configuration that can be set for the simulation in each simulator. ``✓`` means the parameter is supported.
-Empty cell means the parameter is not supported.
-Other values means the default value in the original simulator.
+The following tables show the configuration that can be set for each simulator.
+Empty cell means the parameter is not supported. ``✓`` means the parameter is supported, and when not specified in the config file, the value read from the asset file or determined by the original simulator is used.
+Values in the table means the default value to be used when not specified in the config file.

 Simulation Configuration